HTTPArchive/almanac.httparchive.org/src/content/en/2021/markup.md

 ### SVG use

+{{ figure_markup(
+  caption="Pages with at least one SVG element in HTML.", content="46.4%", classes="big-number", sheets_gid="1117632433",
+  sql_file="markup.sql"
+) }}

 This year, we wanted to take a look at SVG usage.
 With popular icon libraries using more and more SVG, favicon support improving, and SVG images being on the rise in animations, it's no surprise that 46.4% of web pages had some sort of SVG on them.
 37.2% had a SVG element, 20.0% on desktop and 18.4% on mobile were using SVG images, and a negligible amount had either SVG embeds, objects, or iframes in them.

-{# TODO: One or more of the stats above could use a big number figure. #}

 SVGs have more use cases when compared to the style element, but in terms of popularity, the numbers are comparable.
 SVG sits just outside the top 20 in terms of element popularity on a page.